DHTMLX/docs-suite/docs/tutorial/basic_application/step3.md

 ]);
 ~~~

 You can add other buttons in a similar manner.
-See the full list of toolbar controls and their possible configuration properties [here](toolbar/controls_list.md).

 3\.
 Now, we can easily attach a toolbar to the "toolbar-cell" of Layout using the <b>attach()</b> method of a cell, as in: